ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 ```

 ### III.
 Verify the token by JWT
-Put your token and signing key in [jwt.io](https://jwt.io), you will get following result.
+Put your token and signing key in [jwt.io](https://jwt.io), you will get the following result.

 > ![jwt-verification.jpg](integration-blog/assets/2019-04-09-spring-security-in-action/jwt-verification.jpg)

-Let’s quickly go over, we have introduced what is Spring-Security, why we need to use it, and after all we have also realize a complete Spring-Security application including token management, token distribution, and rest APIs that requiring web authorization.
+Let's quickly go over what we have done: we have introduced what is Spring-Security and why we need to use it.
+We have also implemented a complete Spring-Security application that included token management, token distribution, and REST APIs that are required for web authorization.
-I hope it helps.
+I hope this article is helpful.

 #### **Links**
 -   [Spring Security](https://spring.io/projects/spring-security)